-6.2 CPU-GPU co-scheduling
+6.2 CPU-GPU Co-scheduling

 So far, we have discussed the task assignment to handle the platform's temperature imbalance.
-Building on the thermally-balanced assignment, we now show how to schedule task/job executions on CPU and GPU cores to mitigate the chip overheating.
+Building on the thermally-balanced assignment, we now show how to schedule task/job executions on CPU and GPU cores to mitigate the peak temperature.
 Specifically, we want to address the following schedule-generation problem.